This blog will be about how to secure and harden your Office 365 Apps and maybe automate it with PowerShell.

 You can configure this with one PowerShell script or Intune administrative templates.

-Please take a look at my blog how to enable this nice feature
+Please take a look at my blog on how to enable this nice feature

 Hardening your office 365 apps is necessary but can be a lot of work when you have to configure it manually on all your Office365 tenants.
 Luckily, we’re able to automate most of it and it’s really easy as well.
 Now go serve and protect!